xieyuheng/inner/persons/jean-yves-girard/linear-logic--its-syntax-and-semantics.md

 > A1 and ... and An imply B1 or ... or Bm.

-The actual meaning of the words "and", "imply", "or" in a sequent, is wholly in the structural group and it is not too excessive to say that a logic is essentially a set of structural rules!
+The actual meaning of the words "and", "imply", "or" in a sequent, is wholly in the structural group of rules, and it is not too excessive to say that a logic is essentially a set of structural rules!

 - **Xie**: Linear logic opens the gate to substructural logics,